wlonk/arcadia/rules/index.md

 Choose a boon for your family, together with the other members of it:

-  - *Ash blood:* you may draw an extra card in any exertion where your creativity and inspiration is an asset.
+  - **Ash blood:** you may draw an extra card in any exertion where your creativity and inspiration is an asset.
-  - *Hawthorn blood:* you start with +1 Aether.
+  - **Hawthorn blood:** you start with +1 Aether.
-  - *Hazel blood:* you may draw an extra card in any exertion where your knowledge, intelligence, or reason is an asset.
+  - **Hazel blood:** you may draw an extra card in any exertion where your knowledge, intelligence, or reason is an asset.
-  - *Holly blood:* if someone would have leverage over you in a petition because of their superior rank, instead, they don't.
+  - **Holly blood:** if someone would have leverage over you in a petition because of their superior rank, instead, they don't.
-  - *Oaken blood:* you may draw an extra card in any exertion where your stamina, heartiness, or durability is an asset.
+  - **Oaken blood:** you may draw an extra card in any exertion where your stamina, heartiness, or durability is an asset.
-  - *Rowan blood:* you may draw an extra card in any exertion where you are resisting the effects of magic worked against you.
+  - **Rowan blood:** you may draw an extra card in any exertion where you are resisting the effects of magic worked against you.
-  - *Willow blood:* you may draw an extra card in any exertion where your observational skill is an asset.
+  - **Willow blood:** you may draw an extra card in any exertion where your observational skill is an asset.
-  - *Yew blood:* you may draw an extra card in any exertion where you face death as a risk.
+  - **Yew blood:** you may draw an extra card in any exertion where you face death as a risk.

 Choose a personal boon:

-  - Jupiter: Wealth is easy for you.
+  - **Jupiter:** Wealth is easy for you.
 You may draw an extra card in any exertion where expenditure of money would facilitate matters.
-  - Luna: You mirror the moods of those around you.
+  - **Luna:** You mirror the moods of those around you.
 You have leverage in any situation where you agree with, mirror, and support what the other person says.
-  - Mars: You are strong.
+  - **Mars:** You are strong.
 You may draw an extra card in any exertion where raw physical force helps.
-  - Mercury: You have a broad education, through formal or informal channels.
+  - **Mercury:** You have a broad education, through formal or informal channels.
 You may draw an extra card in any exertion where knowing just that one weird thing would help.
-  - Saturn: Your focus is unshakable.
+  - **Saturn:** Your focus is unshakable.
 You may draw an extra card in any exertion where you must overcome distractions.
-  - Sol: You are what you appear to be.
+  - **Sol:** You are what you appear to be.
 When making an impression, once per session you may simply state one truth, and no one takes any false impression from the moment.
-  - Uranus: You have a spark of genius.
+  - **Uranus:** You have a spark of genius.
 You may draw an extra card in any exertion where you seek to create or discover something new, unknown to the world at this point.
-  - Venus: You are incredibly beautiful.
+  - **Venus:** You are incredibly beautiful.
 You have leverage in any situation where you are petitioning someone who would reasonably be attracted to you.

-These boons and the names of them are not the sorts of things that the characters are aware of in-fiction.
+These boons and the names of them are not the sorts of things that the characters are aware of or discuss in-fiction.
+They are for you, the players, only.

+Then choose two passions for your character.
+See [Passions](#appendix-passions) for details.

 Your character starts with a number of social tokens based on their social role, and two passion tokens.